- Academic Advising

 Leaves of Absence

-In order to be reinstated to active status, the student must notify the Graduate Program Director in writing upon returning from a leave of absence.
+In order to be reinstated to active status, the student must notify the IPS Director in writing upon returning from a leave of absence.
 Unless the student is granted a renewal of a leave of absence, the student must return to active status in the semester following the expiration of a leave of absence; failure to do so may result in dismissal from the program.
 If a student does not return from a leave of absence after two consecutive years, s/he must complete an Application for Re-Admission to the program.

 LOCUS is Loyola's online connection to university services.
 Student, faculty, and staff each have unique centers in LOCUS designed to provide a "one stop shopping experience" that enhances one's educational record keeping and support services experience.
 LOCUS allows students to enroll in courses, view and process financial information, change addresses and phone numbers, request official transcripts, and more.
 Also through LOCUS, faculty can enter grades from home.
 More information.